 When requests are made for extensions of the doctoral time limits, and it is deemed that an out-of-date course is integral to the degree program, the college dean may request permission of the Graduate School for such a course to be repeated.
 In this case, both grades are used in calculation of the GPA.

 Early in the graduate program, each student must confer with the appropriate departmental advisor or major professor to select courses, discuss when and by which method the doctoral residency requirement will be completed, discuss research interests, and so forth.
 Then a Plan of Study must be prepared and submitted to the Graduate School.

 The PhD Plan of Study and DMA Plan of Study are available at the Graduate School website.
 The Plan of Study for other doctoral programs (EdD, DNP) are available from the student's department, college, or school.
 All doctoral students must have a completed Plan of Study approved by the Graduate School no later than the semester during which the student will complete 30 semester hours of UA and/or transfer credit toward the doctoral degree.
 Otherwise, a “hold” may be placed on future registrations.

-An amended Plan of Study (if needed) must be submitted to the Graduate School when the student submits the form for Admission to Candidacy for Doctoral Degree.
+A copy of the approved Plan of Study must be submitted to the Graduate School when the student submits the form for Admission to Candidacy for Doctoral Degree.